mikkokotila/slate/source/index.html.md

 # Models

-> A typical use of the training function for - you guessed it - training a neural networks.
-Currently there are two categories of models you can choose from:
+> A typical use of the training function for - you guessed it - training a neural network.

-- MLP
-- Regression
-    - Linear
-    - Logistic
-    - Regularized

-> Training an MLP model

 ```python
 train([1,25],'Survived',df,